SweetDate-Calendar/sd_docs/project_overview_roadmap/index.md

 # Project Overview & Roadmap

-This page outlines the broader scope of the CLP project — not just as a backend calendar engine, but as a fully-fledged open infrastructure stack for calendar functionality.
+This page outlines the broader scope of the Sweet-Date project — not just as a backend calendar engine, but as a fully-fledged open infrastructure stack for calendar functionality.

-CLP aims to provide a complete, developer-first foundation for calendar systems, including a protocol definition format, CLI tooling, language-specific clients, hosted services, and supporting documentation.
+Sweet-Date aims to provide a complete, developer-first foundation for calendar systems, including a protocol definition format, CLI tooling, language-specific clients, hosted services, and supporting documentation.
 This roadmap is intended to guide development, coordinate contributions, and support funding efforts.

 ---